Coefficient of Conservatism:

 Panicum clandestinum of Michigan Flora.

-Usually in moist and often sandy ground: floodplains and thickets on stream banks; aspen forests, borders, and clearings; marshy ground, ditches, etc.
+Usually in moist and often sandy ground: floodplains and thickets on stream banks; aspen forests, borders, and clearings; marshy ground, ditches, etc. Rather local in the eastern half of the Lower Peninsula.
+The Upper Peninsula collection from along a railway in Gogebic Co., near Watersmeet, is quite far out of range and presumably was introduced.

 Although wide-leaved plants of D. xanthophysum may seem, from the key, rather similar to D. clandestinum, the species are readily distinguished by several tendencies: D. clandestinum has more strongly nerved spikelets than D. xanthophysum, and the leaf blades are more strongly cordate at the base.
 The panicle, besides having more numerous spikelets, is much more open and lax in D. clandestinum, although autumnal panicles may be mostly or entirely included in the leaf sheaths.
 The ligule in D. clandestinum appears to be a membranous collar ca. 0.5 mm wide, very minutely ciliate; in D. xanthophysum it is also short, but more clearly a fringe of hairs.